emprax/St8-ment/README.md

 ## Introduction

 A more flexible state/state-machine pattern library for SOLID state pattern design.
 Achieved by separating the state-object and the action + transitioning system into individual components.
-These transitions can be viewed as request-handlers in a request-to-handler model.
+These transitions can be viewed as **request-handlers** in a request-to-handler model (like modern library such as **MediatR**).
 They respond to the input of an action and determine how a state transitions into other states.

 Previously, the library provided a V1 and V2 version.
 However, because of some new insights into the matter, the whole library has gained an total overhaul.
 Use a version before 2.0.0 to use of the previous setup.
 The [documentation](./docs/README(old).md) regarding that setup has been relocated to the /docs section.